 Finding Sources of Help

 If you have a person with a narcissistic personality in your life, there are sources of help.
 While talking with friends and/or loved ones can be helpful, there are times when professional help may be necessary.
 This is especially true if you have experienced abuse or if you are having difficulty coping with a narcissist’s manipulative behavior.
-Despite what a narcissist will tell you, it is okay to protect yourself and make decisions that promote your own wellbeing.
+Despite what a narcissist will tell you, it is okay to protect yourself and make decisions that promote your own mental health.
+We recommend professional counseling for dealing with narcissism in your life.
+Talking to a clinical psychologist or other mental health professional can help you process complex emotions arising out of a relationship with a narcissist.

 Remember, you are not alone, and you deserve to live a life that doesn’t make you feel trapped.
 Reach out today.
 Help is always available.